MGessinger/Cascade/README.md

 bash install.sh
 ```
 to run the usual commands for executing CMake.
 If however any custom flags are desired, CMake will have to be run manually.
-Depending on your system, the installation may have to be run with root privileges to be ablot to put all the files in the necessary places.
+Depending on your system, the installation may have to be run with root privileges to be able to put all the files in the necessary places.

 ## Jade